Tay–Sachs disease: Infantile

 Infants with Tay–Sachs disease appear to develop normally for the first six months after birth.
 Then, as neurons become distended with GM2 gangliosides, a relentless deterioration of mental and physical abilities begins.
 The child may become blind, deaf, unable to swallow, atrophied, and paralytic.
 Death usually occurs before the age of four.

 Juvenile

-Juvenile Tay–Sachs disease is rarer than other forms of Tay–Sachs and usually is initially seen in children between two and ten years old.
+Juvenile Tay–Sachs disease is rarer than other forms of Tay–Sachs and is usually initially seen in children between two and ten years old.
 People with Tay–Sachs disease experience cognitive and motor skill deterioration, dysarthria, dysphagia, ataxia, and spasticity.
 Death usually occurs between the ages of five and fifteen years.